 Five of every 1,000 adults over the age of 50 have spinal stenosis, and lumbar spinal stenosis is the top cause of spinal surgery in adults older than 65 years.
 The doctors at Optimal Pain & Regenerative Medicine offer many types of interventional and regenerative treatments that help you get relief from your pain and avoid spinal stenosis surgery.
-To schedule an appointment, use the online booking feature or call the Arlington, Addison, Cleburne, Fort Worth, Plano, or Rockwall, Texas, location.
+To schedule an appointment, use the online booking feature or call the Arlington, Cleburne, or Fort Worth, Texas, location.

 Spinal stenosis refers to a narrowing of the spinal canal.
 The spinal canal is created by an opening in the middle of each vertebra, forming a protective passageway for the spinal cord.
 Nerves in the spinal cord are pinched when the space in the spinal canal narrows.